 For earlier studies of the IDEA think tank on related topics, including on local journals and predatory publishing, see here.

-MOVE TO “journal-level indicators” The methodology builds on Zitt and Bassecoulard (1999), who proposed some of the indicators and the aggregation process.
-However since any systematic evidence is very scarce.
-Some evidence is estimated in Aman (2016), but their estimation does not take into account the research sector size.

 Using the application

 Each point depicts the globalization index of a respective country and discipline in a given year.
 For more details see definition of the journal-level indicators and aggregation procedure.